Australia's Great Southern Coastline

 - Relaxed small ship atmosphere

-Set sail on a 14-night adventure into Southern Australia’s rugged coast and enjoy an expedition into the wild nature, rich history and delicious produce of the region.
+Set sail on an expedition along Southern Australia’s rugged coast and the wild nature, rich history and delicious produce of the region.

 Cast off from Melbourne to explore the unique natural beauty of Apollo Bay and the famed Twelve Apostles.
 Learn the history of Port Fairy with its Georgian style merchant homes and visit the character-filled township of Robe.
 Enjoy many opportunities to sample the freshest produce straight from the source with oysters at Coffin Bay and abalone at Flinders Island.
-As we round the southwest edge of Australia, enjoy time ashore with sunset drinks at Woody Island, a visit to extraordinary Jewel Cave, swimming with stingrays at Hamelin Bay and walk amongst the vines and sample wines through the Margaret River region.
+As we round the southwest edge of Australia, enjoy time ashore with walks at Woody Island, a visit to extraordinary Jewel Cave, swimming with stingrays at Hamelin Bay and walk amongst the vines and enjoy a wine-tasting at the award-winning Leeuwin Estate in the Margaret River region.

 The fleet